'Here, We Are United': A Puerto Rico Church Offers Comfort After Hurricane Maria

 Reyes' home suffered some roof damage, which has let in the rain they've been having this past week.
 Her car fared much worse — it's pinned under a tree, so she's had to go everywhere on foot.
 Still, she makes the trek to church because it's the highlight of her week.

 "It's like my breakthrough," she says.
 "I feel like nothing's happening around me when I'm here.
-I forget about everything going on the street for a little bit, at least.
+I forget about everything going on in the street for a little bit, at least.
 It gives me strength to keep on with my kids and the faith to see what happens."

 Before Maria, the church held several services.
 But since there's no power, they now hold only one.
 That service, at 10 a.m. on Sundays, makes it seem like nothing has changed, says Reyes.

 An 11-year-old boy sits near her, his Bible snugged into a denim case spread open on his lap.
 A teenager stands at the podium with her iPhone playing instrumentals; she sings along.
 She's soon joined by a man playing the guitar.
-The congregation joins in, singing: "I hope the Holy Spirit takes care of everything ...
-There is nothing that will keep me from worshiping ...
+The congregation joins in, singing: "I hope the Holy Spirit takes care of everything. ...
+There is nothing that will keep me from worshiping. ...
 All I need is his presence."

-The church community has come together after Maria and Irma, says Carmen Leticia Medina Gonzalez, an associate pastor.
-During the service, she passes out white envelopes filled with cash – money raised by the congregation for members who are struggling.
+The church community has come together after hurricanes Maria and Irma, says Carmen Leticia Medina Gonzalez, an associate pastor.
+During the service, she passes out white envelopes filled with cash — money raised by the congregation for members who are struggling.
 As people approach the podium to collect, Luis Collazo, sitting in the back, stands up to offer help.
 He's able to remove debris or clean up a house, he says, turning to address the pews.

 He pauses when he sees Wilfredo Gonzalez, who was playing the guitar earlier in the service.
 Gonzalez is the church's board president.
 He lost three sisters in the hurricane.
 All were in their 70s, he says.
 Two were bedridden.